-A data visualisation tool was set up to provide JVAP Partners with actionable knowledge in the form of dynamic data visualisations to drive fact-based decision-making throughout the JVAP Follow-up.
+A Data Visualisation Tool was set up to provide JVAP Partners with actionable knowledge in the form of dynamic data visuals to drive fact-based decision-making throughout the JVAP Follow-up.
 It is connected to the Database allowing changes to be reflected in real time.

 For the specific Khartoum or Rabat technical or high-level meetings

 Upon request of one of the JVAP Partners to spotlight their efforts and commitments on implementing the JVAP in internal or external meetings

 The JVAP Follow-up reference Portal provides information and updates about the JVAP Follow-up to the migration policy community and broader public, and serves as gateway for JVAP Partners.

 By logging into their personal accounts on the portal, Partners access their ‘Dashboard’ from which they can be redirected to: